 Chapala Street Vision Zero Project

-In 2018, City Council adopted the Santa Barbara Vision Zero Strategy, a strategy to eliminate all traffic-related fatalities and severe injuries, while increasing safe, healthy, and equitable mobility for all.
-The majority of traffic-related deaths and serious injuries in Santa Barbara are concentrated on a small number of streets, which are called Vision Zero Priority Corridors.
+In 2018, City Council adopted the Santa Barbara Vision Zero Strategy, which aims to eliminate all traffic-related fatalities and severe injuries, while increasing safe, healthy, and equitable mobility for all.
+Most traffic-related deaths and serious injuries in Santa Barbara are concentrated in a small number of streets, which are called Vision Zero Priority Corridors.
 Chapala Street is a Vision Zero Priority Corridor due to the history of broadside, sideswipe, and speed-related collisions that have resulted in death and/or serious injuries.
-In preparation for this project, a Vision Zero safety analysis was performed on Chapala Street to identify safety improvements that may be implemented to address the repeating patterns of collisions.
+In preparation for this project, a Vision Zero safety analysis was performed on Chapala Street to identify safety improvements that may address the repeating patterns of collisions.

-In late 2021, Chapala Street will be repaved between Sola and Mission Streets.
-Safety enhancements in this corridor include a new traffic signal and improved intersection lighting at Arrellaga Street, and Chapala Street will be reduced from two traffic lanes to one traffic lane plus a bike lane between Arrellaga and Mission Streets.
-The bike lane will provide an improved connection for cyclists traveling between Downtown and the upper De La Vina/State Street area.
-About eight on-street parking spaces would be removed on Chapala Street between Padre and Pedregosa Streets.
+In 2022, the City implemented several improvements.
+Chapala Street was repaved between Sola and Mission Streets, with several safety enhancements included, as part of the City’s Streets Pavement Maintenance Program.
+Safety enhancements include a new traffic signal and improved intersection lighting at Arrellaga Street.
+In addition, between Arrellaga and Mission Streets, Chapala Street was reduced to one traffic lane and now includes a bike lane to provide an improved connection for cyclists traveling between Downtown and the upper De La Vina and State Street area.